Normal families of holomorphic mappings between complex Finsler manifolds: Main theorems

-In order to prove the complex Finsler version of basic theorem, we introduce the Schwarz lemma from a complete K\"ahler manifold into a strongly pseudoconvex complex Finsler manifold. \begin{theorem}\cite[p.
-1662, Theorem 1.1 ]{NZ1} Suppose that $(M,h)$ is a complete K\"ahler manifold with holomorphic sectional curvature bounded from below by a constant $K_1$ and sectional curvature bounded from below, while $(N,G)$ is a strongly pseudoconvex complex Finsler manifold with holomorphic sectional curvature of the Chern-Finsler connection bounded from above by a constant $K_2<0$.
+In this section, by the Schwarz Lemma from a complete K\"ahler manifold into a complex Finsler manifold and Theorem \ref{hopf}, we prove the complex Finsler version of \textit{basic theorem}, i.e., Theorem \ref{basic}.
+In order to prove the complex Finsler version of basic theorem, we introduce the Schwarz lemma from a complete K\"ahler manifold into a complex Finsler manifold. \begin{theorem} (see \cite{NZ1,NZ2,LQZ}) Suppose that $(M,h)$ is a complete K\"ahler manifold with holomorphic sectional curvature bounded from below by a constant $K_1$ and sectional curvature bounded from below, while $(N,G)$ is a complex Finsler manifold with holomorphic sectional curvature of the Chern-Finsler connection bounded from above by a constant $K_2<0$.
 Then any holomorphic map $f$ from $M$ into $N$ satisfies